February 2020 – January 2023

 Photos of the show at Surge Festival can be found here (photo credit Ingrid Mur):

 We made a 360˚ video of the show, below!

 After the project, Paige also produced a film that includes photos and footage from the show itself and interviews with the scientists and performers, below.

-This work is being funded by the MVLS Engagement with Research Grant ‘Street Science’ and the Wellcome Centre for Integrative Parasitology, and delivered in partnership with Surge, Prof Annette MacLeod, Dr Walt Adamson (IBAHCM), Dr Nicola Veitch (SLS) and Dr Vickie Curtis (WCIP)).
+This pilot project was funded by the Wellcome Institutional Strategic Support Fund via a grant from the MVLS Engagement with Research Fund and the Wellcome Centre for Integrative Parasitology and the Microbiology Society, and delivered in partnership with Surge, Prof Annette MacLeod, Dr Walt Adamson (IBAHCM), Dr Nicola Veitch (SLS) and Dr Vickie Curtis (WCIP)).